bobuk/hiring-here/Senior_DevOps.md

 Excellent communication and collaboration skills

 **Preferred Qualifications:**
+-  Bachelor's or Master’s degree in Computer Science, Engineering, or a related field.
 - Experience working in startups or fast-paced environments.
 - Experience in Python for infrastructure and API Development.
 - Experience with SQL for data management